g-leech/argmin-gravitas/pages/poems_o_mine.md

 #### Reverie (by 李清照)

-I always remember sunset at the river pavilion, so fun-drunk I couldn't find the way back.
+I always remember sunset at the river pavilion, so fun-drunk I couldn't find the way back. <br>
-Contented, I rowed back tardy, lost in the thick of the lotus.
+Contented, I rowed back tardy, lost in the thick of the lotus. <br>
-I row, and row, and startle a wave of herons.
+I row, and row, and startle a wave of herons.<br>

 <br>